aschuerch/MBBI_ComputerPracticum/_episodes/01-intro.md

 ## Overview of our Data Set
  *Escherichia coli* strain K-12 holds a key position as a model organism in studies of molecular biology, biochemistry, genetics and biotechnology.
 The sequence we will be using was cited by several [publications](https://www.ncbi.nlm.nih.gov/pmc/?term=ERX008638+or+ERR022075), especially in the context of genome assembly.
 Here, we will trim, assemble and annotate the genome of *E. coli* K-12 and will predict secreted proteins from it.

-In addition, we will also be using an already assembled genome of a *Staphylococcus aureus* isolate which is an [lineage often associated with methicillin resistance (MRSA)](https://www.ncbi.nlm.nih.gov/pmc/?term=Staphylococcus+aureus+%2B+USA300).
+In addition, we will also be using an already assembled genome of a *Staphylococcus aureus* isolate which is a [lineage often associated with methicillin resistance (MRSA)](https://www.ncbi.nlm.nih.gov/pmc/?term=Staphylococcus+aureus+%2B+USA300).

 {% include links.md %}